5 Reasons To Become A River Guide

 One of our favorite comments from people is “when are you going to start your real job or career?”.
 Guess what…You Have!
 Many career river guides started their river life not knowing that it would become their life long passion.
 If it speaks to you, you will soon see how many different places and amazing opportunities exist for you.
 Rivers can take you all around the world and introduce you to unique and amazing people places and cultures.
 Think about any number of southern hemisphere destinations during your off season like Chile, Zambia or New Zealand as premier destinations.
 All forward!

 I challenge you to find a job that is more fun than being a river guide.
-Our office is a beautiful canyon and you typically have the opportunity to learn other ways of paddling downstream on your off time.
-For example, at New Mexico River Adventures, all guides have full access to their instructional kayak and SUP fleet.
+Our office is a beautiful canyon and you typically have the opportunity to learn other ways of paddling downstream on your off time (cough cough New Mexico kayaking).
 With certified instructors on the staff, there is usually a bribe you can offer for an after-work lesson and then you’re off.
 Even if river guiding doesn’t become your career, you will have leaned other ways to enjoy the river for a lifetime!

 Excited about this opportunity?
 New Mexico River Adventures as a great training program that offers new river guides all of the experience and support they need to get started.
 Don’t let another adventure-less summer pass you by.
 Apply online today!